-The WalletHub Economic Index decreased by around 13% between January 2022 and January 2023.
-This means consumers are about 13% less confident about their financial outlook now than they were at the same time last year.
+The WalletHub Economic Index increased slightly (1%) between May 2022 and May 2023.
+This means consumers are marginally more confident about their financial outlook this month than they were at the same time last year.

 The WalletHub Economic Index is a monthly survey that evaluates economic prospects based on 10 components of consumer sentiment.
 These components revolve around how people feel about their finances, purchasing plans and employment opportunities.